 We can boil it down like this, though: in most cases, two hearing aids are going to be preferable to only one.
 But there are some instances in which a single hearing aid might be the way to go.

 Think about it like this: would you rather wear glasses or a monocle?
-Unless you’re being unbearable ironic, you’re going to say glasses, even if only one of your eyes is giving you issues.
+I’m going to guess you said glasses, even if only one of your eyes is giving you issues.
 In the end, your eyes work as a team–and the same is true of your ears (biology is a team sport).

-- Hearing Voices: If you’re using a hearing aid, it’s likely to, uh, aid you in hearing.
-And one of the things you want to hear is other people (probably).
-Wearing two hearing aids allows your brain to better filter out background noises because your mind has more available data.
-When you’re hearing out of both ears, you can better figure out what should be background noise and what’s nearby that you should listen to.
+- Hearing voices: Wearing two hearing aids allows your brain to better filter out background noises because your mind has more available data.
+When you hear out of both ears, you can better figure out what should be background noise and what’s nearby that you should listen to.

-- Better Ear Health: Just as an unused limb can atrophy, so too can an unused sense.
-If your ears go long periods without an input, your hearing can start to deteriorate.
+- Better ear health: Just as an unused limb can atrophy, so too can an unused sense.
+If your ears go long periods without input, your hearing can start to deteriorate.
 Wearing two hearing aids ensures that your ears get the input they need to maintain your hearing as well as possible.
 Wearing both hearing aids can also help with reducing tinnitus and improving the overall clarity of sounds.

 So, hopefully, by now, we’ve convinced you that, most of the time, wearing two hearing aids is going to be good for you.
 But that raises the question: why would anyone wear a hearing aid in just one ear?